visionmedia/masteringnode/chapters/installation.md

     $ cd /usr/local/bin && curl http://github.com/visionmedia/ndistro/raw/master/install | sh

+Next we can place the contents of our example in _./.ndistro_, and execute _ndistro_ with no arguments, prompting the program to load the config, and start installing:

+    $ ndistro

+Installation of the example took less than 17 seconds on my machine, and outputs the following _stdout_ indicating success, not bad for an entire stack!

+	... installing node-0.1.102-i386
+	... installing connect
+	... installing express 1.0.0beta2
+	... installing bin/express
+	... installing connect-form
+	... installing connect-redis
+	... installing jade
+	... installing bin/jade
+	... installing ejs
+	... installation complete

 ## Building From Source

 To build and install node from source, we first need to obtain the code.
 The first method of doing so is